 d.
 Email Message: This space can be utilized to pen down a message or an invitation inviting your list of users to participate in the campaign.

 f.
 Send Date: We can schedule the send date and the invitation will be sent at 00.00 PST on the date selected.
-In case its is todays date date and is past 00.00 PST the email will be sent immediately.
+In case it is today's date and is past 00.00 PST the email will be sent immediately.

 g.
-Send to: We can opt for the email to be sent to all community members, specific group in the community or if the campaign is private then only to the members of the specific campaign.
+Send to: We can opt for the email to be sent to all community members, specific groups in the community, or if the campaign is private then only to the members of the specific campaign.

 a.
 Launch Date

-The administrator of the community can pre- set a date for the launch of the campaign along with an end date when they intend to close the campaign.
+The administrator of the community can pre-set a date as well as time for the launch of the campaign along with an end date when they intend to close the campaign.
 You could also launch the campaign immediately if the community administrator is ready to release the campaign to the users by clicking on the 'Launch Immediately' link.

 b.
 End date